+The shared risk principle is defined in Recommendation ITU-R M.1545 [3].

 4.2 Applicability of minimum requirements

 a) Minimum requirements are mandated to be met in all scenarios by UEs supporting the applicable UE category(ies) for which that requirement is specified.
 In the present document, only minimum requirements for UE categories of M1, NB1, and NB2 are specified.